openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 The shape of these parametric constants may look surprising.
 Language level type parameters are completely invisible.
-A caller may add at most one _linkage parameter_ (a static value) to a symbolic reference to given API point, and the corresponding resolved declaration may specify a _specialization anchor_, which receives the linkage parameter and makes use of it to drive specialization logic.
+A caller may add at most one _linkage selector_ (a static value) to a symbolic reference to given API point, and the corresponding resolved declaration may specify a _specialization anchor_, which receives the linkage selector and makes use of it to drive specialization logic.
 For any given API point, any and all specialization decisions are encapsulated within the class file that declares the API point and its specialization